 It is the District's goal to prevent Sanitary Sewer Overflows.
 However, when an SSO occurs, the District strives to respond quickly to prevent as much spillage as possible.
-This measure is the volume of sewage spilled per 100 miles of sewer.
+This measure is the volume of sewage spilled gallons/1000 capita/yr